Baby bath basics: A parent's guide

 Will lotion after a baby bath help prevent rashes?

 Most newborns don't need lotion after a bath.
-If his or her skin is very dry, apply a small amount of unscented baby moisturizer to the dry areas.
+If your baby's skin is very dry, apply a small amount of unscented baby moisturizer to the dry areas.
 The massage might make your baby feel good.
 If dryness continues, you might be bathing your baby too often.

 See more In-depth

-- Shelov SP, et al. Basic infant care.
+- Altmann T, et al., eds.
+Basic infant care.
 In: Caring for Your Baby and Young Child: Birth to Age 5.
-5th ed.
-New York, N.Y.: Bantam Books; 2014.
+7th ed.
+Bantam; 2019.